 Exploring the local waterfalls

 If you’ve read our blog, you’ll know we are total waterfall chasers!
 It’s one of the redeeming qualities of our trip to Bali – all the waterfalls we could visit.
-So it was awesome to find out that in close quarters with Cairns (about 90 minutes by car or bus) was an easy waterfall circuit!
+So it was awesome to find out that in close quarters with Cairns (about 90 minutes by car or bus) was the beautiful Atherton Tablelands waterfall circuit!
 You’ll start off at the Millaa Millaa Falls, one of the most snapped falls in Australia, where the gorgeous waterfalls cascade to a lovely waterfall pool where you can splash about to your heart’s content.
 Just 8km on from Millaa Millaa are the Zillie Falls, where you can check it out from the viewing platform or take a walk on Theresa Creek Bridge which also features the beautiful surrounding rainforest.
 Last up is a further 3km drive to the Ellinjaa Falls which is pretty nifty since the waterfall cascades over a few lava columns.

 There are actually a few more in the area – check out this handy website for a full rundown.

 So, that wraps up our 3 days Cairns itinerary, but let us know in the comments below or get in touch with us here, if you have any questions.
 We’d also love to hear from you if you have more up to date information on the best things to do in Cairns, Australia.

 What camera equipment and other gear do we use?

 We’re living proof that you don’t need the most expensive gear to travel the world and take good photos.
 Here are some of our must have items that make it into the packing list for all our travels.